Learning Support Assistant

 - Being aware of the Academy’s policies and procedures, support and promote the academy’s aims and values.

-- Establish relationships and communicate with other agencies/professionals to support achievement and progress of children.
+- Establish relationships and communicate with other agencies/professionals to support achievement and progress of students.

 - Being aware of confidential issues to home/pupil/teacher/school work and to keep confidence as appropriate.